-- On the day of interview show up on time.
+- On the day of the interview show up on time.

 Where to Apply for a Business Schengen Visa?

-If you are planning to visit only one country of the Schengen member states, then you will have to simply apply at the embassy of that country in your home country.
+If you are planning to conduct business in only one country of the Schengen member states, then you will have to simply apply for a Schengen visa for Business at the embassy of that country in your home country.

-But, in cases when a person is planning to visit more than two countries inside this area, it often seems confusing at which embassy one has to apply.
+But, in cases when you are planning to visit more than two countries inside this area, it may seem at which embassy one has to apply.
 You do not have to apply at each embassy of every country you are planning to visit.

-Simply, if you are planning to visit two or more countries during the same trip, then you have to apply at the embassy of the country where you plan to spend more time.
-If you are planning to spend equal time in two or more countries, i.e. five days in France and five days in Switzerland, then you have to apply at the embassy of the country where you will be landing first.
+Simply, if you are planning to visit two or more countries during the same business trip, then you have to apply at the embassy of the country where you plan to spend more time.
+If you are planning to spend equal time in two or more countries, then you have to apply at the embassy of the country where you will be landing first.

-The validity of a Schengen visa depends on its type.
-A multiple entry visa gives the right to its holder to stay within the Schengen territory for 90 days at most, within a period of 180 days, to enter and leave whenever she or he wants to.
+The validity of a Europe short stay Business visa depends on its type.
+A multiple entry Business visa gives the right to its holder to enter and leave the Schengen area multiple times.

 In the meantime, single entry and double entry visa holders will have to wait for the embassy or consulate they have applied to decide on its validity after processing all documentation.
-Sometimes they issue you a visa for the amount of time you have sought for, and sometimes for a longer or shorter period, depending how they see it reasonable.
+Sometimes they issue you a visa for the amount of time you have sought for, and sometimes for a longer or shorter period.

 The embassy not only appoints the number of days you can stay in the Schengen territory, but also the earliest date you can enter and the last date when you can leave.
 This is all indicated on the visa sticker affixed in your passport.